NVIDIA/aistore/docs/aisloader.md

 AIS Loader ([`aisloader`](/bench/tools/aisloader)) is a tool to measure storage performance.
 It is a load generator that we constantly use to benchmark and stress-test [AIStore](https://github.com/NVIDIA/aistore) or any S3-compatible backend.

-In fact, aisloader can list, write, and read S3(**) buckets _directly_, which makes it quite useful, convenient, and easy to use benchmark to compare storage performance **with** aistore in front of S3 and **without**.
+In fact, aisloader can list, write, and read S3(**) buckets _directly_, which makes it quite useful, convenient, and easy to use benchmark to compare storage performance **with** AIStore in front of S3 and **without**.

-> (**) `aisloader` can be further easily extended to work directly with any Cloud storage provider including, but not limited to, aistore-supported GCP, OCI, and Azure.
+> (**) `aisloader` can be further easily extended to work directly with any Cloud storage provider including, but not limited to, AIStore-supported GCP, OCI, and Azure.

 In addition, `aisloader` generates synthetic workloads that mimic training and inference workloads - the capability that allows to run benchmarks in isolation (which is often preferable) avoiding compute-side bottlenecks (if any) and associated complexity.